 What Cat Food Should I Avoid At Walmart?

-As we mentioned earlier, Walmart has historically sold many of the low-quality or ultra-cheap pet food brands, and it should not surprise you that these offer poor nutrition and ingredient quality.
+As we mentioned earlier, Walmart has historically sold many low-quality or ultra-cheap pet food brands, and it should not surprise you that these offer poor nutrition and ingredient quality.

 Prime examples of cat food brands that you should avoid include Meow Mix, Cat Chow, 9 Lives, and Friskies.